roman-bushuiev/ProteinTTT/README.md

 See `notebooks/demo.ipynb` for more usage examples.

+## Implementing ProteinTTT for your custom model

+The abstract class `proteinttt.base.TTTModule` implements all core functionality of ProteinTTT, including batch construction, optimization, and logging.
+To implement ProteinTTT for your custom model, you can subclass `TTTModule` and implement several methods that specify your model's interface (the alphabet and logic for predicting logits).
+Optionally, you can also implement logic for evaluating the model during test-time training to select the optimal step.
+For an example implementation, see how ProteinTTT is implemented for ESMFold in `ProteinTTT/proteinttt/models/esmfold.py`.
+The submodule `ProteinTTT/proteinttt/models` contains other examples.

 ## References

 If you use ProteinTTT in your research, please cite the following paper: